“I can’t understand why people are frightened by new ideas.

 What happened?
 And how can young classical musicians put on concerts that their peers will pay to hear?

-In an article in Symphony magazine, Greg Sandow contends that classical music institutions never underwent a 60’s-style revolution as the film industry did, and this lack of transformation caused orchestras and other classical music presenters to become increasingly disconnected from young audiences.
+In an article in the May-June 2010 issue of Symphony magazine, Greg Sandow contends that classical music institutions never underwent a 60’s-style revolution as the film industry did, and this lack of transformation caused orchestras and other classical music presenters to become increasingly disconnected from young audiences.

 Sandow also argues that a revolutionary tide is rising among young classical musicians.